On the Error Rate of Binary BCH Codes under Error-and-erasure Decoding: Miscorrection Reduction with Anchor Bits

 \subsection{Improving one-shot decoding of BCH code}

 As shown in Fig.~\ref{fig:oneshot}, EaED$^{\mathsf{a}}$ outperforms both EaED and BDD.
 Next, we examine the miscorrection rate.
 For EaED, most bit errors are due to miscorrections, whereas BDD exhibits a smaller fraction.
 This observation aligns with Tab.~\ref{tab:PsuccEaED} and Tab.~\ref{tab:PmissEaED}, reflecting that EaED has a stronger error correction capability but is more prone to miscorrection.
-By contrast, EaED$^{\mathsf{a}}$ substantially reduces miscorrections through the use of anchor bits.
+By contrast, EaED$^{\mathsf{a}}$ substantially reduces miscorrections through the use of anchor bits, which can be seen from the dashed lines in Fig.~\ref{fig:oneshot}.
 Thus, EaED$^{\mathsf{a}}$ improves decoding performance while maintaining a low miscorrection rate, keeping the undetectable error rate negligible.